DisCoTec/discotec.github.io/2020/instructions.md

     ![Client](screenshots/waiting.png){:height="50%" width="50%"}

-3. If the webinar has not yet started, wait for the host to start the meeting.
+3. If the webinar has not yet started, wait for the host to start the meeting, otherwise you will be connected automatically.

 4. Once the webinar starts, the presenter's screen is shared; questions can be asked by clicking the *Q&A* button.